-Moving clockwise, each player may choose to activate any one of their riders by playing an Action card (page 10).
-Make sure to factor in Terrain modifiers(page 18), Bonus abilities(page 19) and existing Fatigue modifiers (page 16).
+Starting with the first player and moving clockwise, each player may choose to activate any one of their riders by playing an Action card (page 6).
+Make sure to factor in Terrain modifiers (page 10), Bonus abilities (page 11) and existing Fatigue modifiers (page 9).